WYOMING HIGH SCHOOL ACTIVITIES ASSOCIATION

 CERTIFICATION OF STUDENTS ELIGIBILITY --

-I hereby certify that the students participating in the categories listed above are eligible to attend the 2018 Wyoming High School "State" Speech
+I hereby certify that the students participating in the categories listed above will be allowed to compete at the Wyoming High School State Speech Tournament as long as they are academically eligible to attend by the start of the Tournament.

 Speech Instructor Principal or Superintendent